grant-king/ML_progress/log.md

 **Thoughts:** I am all through this week's exercises and am working on the coding challenge to build a pong clone.

+June 27, 2019

+**Today's Progress:** Continued Rice IPP week 5.
+Continued Agile II week 3.

+**Thoughts:** I like this Rice course a lot, but I'm really glad to be avoiding the perscribed Python 2 CodeSkulptor environment.
+The general coding lessons are still very basic while all of the event driven programming concepts are new to me.
+This class feels like it would be a bad choice for someone just learning how to program.
+I can imagine starting here and immediately drowning in the lopsided skill requirements.
+I'm glad the course can be efficiently adapted to my needs.
+Recreating things in Pygame certainly feels like the most productive use of the course content.

+June 28, 2019

+**Today's Progress:** Finished Rice IPP week 5 and coding challenge Pong project.
+Finished Agile II week 3.
+Continued Khan Linear Algebra, Vectors unit.
+Finished U. Michigan Web Data Access week 5.

+**Thoughts:** The Web Data course is reviewing how to use Python send data across the network to any application while independently validating that data on each side according to a protocol schema.
+XML/XSD is used to illustrate this point.
+The material is getting less familiar but is still easy to follow.
+I'm glad this course exists.

+July 1, 2019

+**Today's Progress:** Started Rice IPP II week 1 and coding challenge Memory project.

+**Thoughts:** I'm having a lot of fun with Pygame.
 <!---

 Day x: June x, 2019